Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-67-resurgence.md

 " - And then you met and *impressed* the Great Father, an opportunity you maximized.
 Very few given such a chance do so well as you."

 That *did* cheer him up a bit.
 Still.
-"Maybe that’s true, but I can’t help but notice how much I’ve been on the floor this last hour or so, or all the little scratches you’ve given me…"
+"Maybe that’s true, but I can’t help but notice how much I’ve been on the floor this last hour or so, or all the little scratches you’ve given me..."

 "Yes, because I am one of the very best my species can offer.
 Fourth degree, exceptional breeding, the finest training and education, team leader on the HEAT.
 My advice?
 Rather than focusing on what *I* can do, consider that you can stand against me at all, and do so proudly."